 Collibio is differentiated amongst other Digital Pathology image viewing and management platforms in the following ways:

 Pathology is the most information intense area in medicine.
 Server side computer graphics and intelligent information repositories bring pathology into the digital era of medicine.
 Information intense areas require an innovative approach to storage due to the large amount of information, and should be managed with some care.
 The large volume introduces a problem with scale, both economical and operational.

 Perfekt’s Digital Pathology solution is deployed with a special storage platform from Hitachi Data Systems called the Hitachi Content Platform (or HCP).
 The HCP is much more than a standard file server – it is a content repository.

-The repository is designed to act as an information repository, the images, referrals, reports and meta-data are stored in normalised vendor neutral wide spread formats, such as XML and pyramidal TIFF.
-This means that the information itself is not coupled to any specific application or database, everything put in HCP is pure information.
+The repository is designed to act as an information repository: the images, referrals, reports and meta-data are stored in normalised vendor neutral wide spread formats, such as XML and pyramidal TIFF.
+This means that the information itself is not coupled to any specific application or database, everything stored in the HCP is pure information.
 Clean and organised information makes it easy to comply with legal and regulatory demands, such as HIPAA, CE, FDA and local regional regulations.
 There is support for both technical and clinical information lifecycle management (ILM) within HCP.

 Read about the ConnectingSpaces Digital Pathology solution using the solutions from Pixcelldata and Hitachi Data Systems.
 Click Here.

 Perfekt support Professor Geoff Meyer providing hosted whole slide images that sit within this valuable histology learning resource.
 Images are displayed via Collibio hosted in Perfekt’s Melbourne data centre running from an HCP storage repository.
 Review the video at: histology-online.com